 - Manual: Three methods are available for activating/deactivating a manual service flag: Dialing the service flag account number from the phone, configuring a service flag button, and using the Current State setting from the service flag account page.

-- Day/Night: A day/night service flag is controlled automatically according to a set schedule.
+- Automatic: This service flag is controlled automatically according to a set schedule.
 When creating your schedule, use the following guidelines (a sample schedule is shown below the table):

 - 24-hour format (e.g., 21:00 for 9:00 p.m.)